 Patients will require some recovery time following a breast reconstruction surgery.
 A doctor will likely advise that patients wear compression garments around the chest to reduce movement, and suggest that they refrain from strenuous activity for at least a week if not longer.

 Following surgery, it is important that patients take note of any persistent pain or discomfort, and report them to their doctor.
 If a doctor has used silicone gel implants, it is also important that regular MRI screenings check for any ruptures or tears.

 As with any surgery, considering surgery can be a daunting task.
-The doctors at Premier Plastic Surgery and Dermatology can advise you, as you consider your options for breast reconstruction.
+The doctors at Premier Plastic Surgery can advise you, as you consider your options for breast reconstruction.